APNIC-Labs/draft-kskroll-sentinel/README.md

    There are two primary use cases for this mechanism:

    o  Users may wish to ascertain whether their DNS resolution
-      environment resolvers is ready for an upcoming root KSK rollover.
+      environment's resolver is ready for an upcoming root KSK rollover.

    o  Researchers want to perform Internet-wide studies about the
-      proportion of users who will be negatively impacted an upcoming root KSK rollover.
+      proportion of users who will be negatively impacted by an upcoming root KSK rollover.

    The mechanism described in this document satisfy the requirements of